JayBauer/Email-Builder/README.md

 ## Some things to keep in mind
 All your CSS will be inlined at production, which means a couple of things:
 - Do not use `!important` on anything other than media queries.
-That being said, make sure EVERY rule in your media queries are important, since they can't be inlined and will instead be shoved into a `<style>` tag in the header
+That being said, make sure EVERY rule in your media queries are important, since they can't be inlined and will instead be shoved into a `<style>` tag in the header.
 - Once your stuff is compiled for production, ALL your CSS will be inlined (minus queries).
 If you have any weird styling problems after compiling, this is the first place you should look, as it may behave slightly differently than if you were relying on inheritance and all that fancy stuff normal CSS usually does.
+- As a general rule of thumb, you should avoid using `display: block` whenever possible, and use `display: table` instead.
+Everything will be in tables anyway, so it'll save you headaches if some of the default tags aren't behaving as expected.